How to import TBX files into Trados Translation Memory (TMX)

 We can still got many TBX translation memories like Microsoft Terminology, it can be used to develop localized versions of applications that integrate with Microsoft products.
 Even though, the Microsoft Terminology can be regarded as a highly standard when you are translating or localizing IT project.

-Now let’s take Microsoft Terminology TBX translation memory file as example and find out how to convert it into TMX file and import into Trados Translation Memory.
+Now let’s take the Microsoft Terminology TBX translation memory file as an example and find out how to convert it into a TMX file and import it into Trados Translation Memory.
+Translation memory file is an important part that helps deal with the conversion of the other files.

 1. The easiest tool of coverting TBX to TMX goes to ApSIC Xbench.